wdfeer/esoterica-origins/docgen/origins.md

 - Optical Camouflage: Gain Invisibility and Resistance for 30 seconds upon activation, every 2 minutes.
 - Solar Energy: Food gives extra food points when eaten in sunlight.
-- Moonlight Powered: You gain 8 armor whilst in daylight.
+- Daylight Powered: You gain 8 armor whilst in daylight.
 - Winged: You have Elytra wings without needing to equip any.
 - Gift of the Winds: Every 30 seconds, you are able to launch about 20 blocks up into the air.
 - Fragile: You have 3 less hearts of health than humans.